77Z/SkillsUSAState2025/Program2/README.txt

 deno compile --allow-all main.ts

-installing node type definitions for typescript is required to run this program.
+installing node type definitions for typescript is required to run this program (in the development mode, the compiled binary does NOT need any deps).
 Use `npm i` or `deno install` in the root of the repo to pull that package.